LEARN

 Colour Adult:

 Both adults generally red in colour; black forehead and lores to occiput, with white patch on back of neck; thin yellow stripe on each side of neck; green wings; underwing band yellow; tail red with broad green tip.
-Bill orange/red.
+Beak orange/red.
 Eye yellow/orange.

 Colour Juvenile: